 Awarded 6 water recycling loans totaling \$72 million and committing all water recycling construction loan funds, including 1984 Bond law funds.
 Additionally, \$20 million of State Revolving Loan funds have been committed for water recycling projects.
 Projects receiving loan funding contribute to a proposed increase of 36,000 acre-feet per year of recycled water.
 Awarded 20 water recycling grants to local agencies totaling \$57 million, the total amount of water recycling construction grant funds available from Proposition 13 and remaining Proposition 204 funds.
-Projects receiving grant funding contribute to a proposed increase of 36,000 acre-feet per year of recycled water.
 Led by SWRCB.

 Made progress on developing an on-farm WUE incentive program.
 Held 6 meetings throughout the central valley to gather input from producers and others regarding the kind and administration of programs that would be valuable.
-Led by National Resources Conservation Service (NRCS).
+Led by the Natural Resources Conservation Service (NRCS).

 Cooperated with WUE contractor in developing "Key Findings" from regional meetings.
 Prepared draft of key actions to undertake in an on-farm program.
 Evaluating existing programs of key agencies.
 Drafting document of proposed program.
-Anticipated completing date of Spring 2004.
+Completion date, Summer of 2004.